Stress not only affects your mind, but also alters the structure of your brain.

 Seligman wrote about it in his book Learned Optimism: How to Change Your Mind and Your Life.
 In it, he writes:

 “The optimists and the pessimists: I have been studying them for the past twenty-five years.
 The defining characteristic of pessimists is that they tend to believe bad events will last a long time, will undermine everything they do, and are their own fault.
 The optimists, who are confronted with the same hard knocks of this world, think about misfortune in the opposite way.
 They tend to believe defeat is just a temporary setback, that its causes are confined to this one case.
 The optimists believe defeat is not their fault: Circumstances, bad luck, or other people brought it about.
 Such people are unfazed by defeat.
 Confronted by a bad situation, they perceive it as a challenge and try harder.

 “I have found, however, that pessimism is escapable.“

 • • •

 Happiness is referred to as subjective well-being (SWB) by scientists.
 SWB consists of both day-to-day happiness and satisfaction over a lifetime.
-Those who study this subject, which unearths what special things the happier people do that keep them more cheerful than others, are called Positive Psychologists.
+Those who study this subject, which unearth what special things the

 Martin Seligman is widely regarded as the Father of Positive Psychology.
 Some sub-topics in the field are mindfulness, flow (the optimal state of happiness), kindness, optimism, hope, awe, gratitude, forgiveness, self-compassion, and resilience.